nprapps/bestpractices/javascript.md

 Broadly speaking, the [Google JS style guide](https://google.github.io/styleguide/jsguide.html) is a reasonable starting place, but it's not dogma.

 *Above all, our priority is clarity of intent.* That means naming variables with descriptive, clear names; splitting code into short, reusable modules; and keeping the flow of data clear.
-By contrast, he kinds of quotes you use, how you put spaces around keywords or objects, or whether you like to declare functions using expressions or variable assignment--none of these things significantly alter the clarity of the code.
+By contrast, the kinds of quotes you use, how you put spaces around keywords or objects, or whether you like to declare functions using expressions or variable assignment--none of these things significantly alter the clarity of the code.
 If there's a style issue that is particularly contentious, we will go with whatever [Prettier](https://prettier.io) emits, and you may want to install its plugin for your editor of choice.

 The TL;DR of our style: